ChimeHQ/ChimeKit/Sources/ChimeExtensionInterface/ChimeExtensionInterface.docc/ChimeExtensionInterface.md

 ChimeKit provides the functionality needed to build extensions, provide semantic features, display views, and integrate with [ExtensionKit](https://developer.apple.com/documentation/extensionkit).
 Chime can do a lot more with extensions.

 ChimeKit is a collection of modules.

-They can be used individually, or all together via a bundled XCFramework.
+- `ChimeExtensionInterface`: Core communication and interfaces for Chime's extension system
+- `ChimeLSPAdapter`: Integrate Language Server Protocol with Chime extensions.
+- `ChimeKit.xcframework`: All of ChimeKit's functionality and services, bundled into one framework.

 ## Topics